 The importance of on-page SEO for local business

-If you’re starting your SEO journey, on-page SEO is the first step you take, which arguably makes it the most important technique of search engine optimisation.
+If you’re starting your SEO journey, on-page SEO is the first step you take, which arguable makes it the most important technique of search engine optimisation.

 On-page SEO factors

 There are several key factors that contribute to on-page SEO, and some have been mentioned above.
 It’s necessary to understand each element of on-page SEO in order to maximise its ability to generate results for your business.

 The written content featured on your website is one of the most important factors not only of on-page SEO, but also of encouraging customers to stay on your website and learn more about your business.

 The words you use, the tone-of-voice you convey, and the way you present your content will all have an impact on how your website is ranked in search engines, and how long audiences will spend on your site.

 The first step in creating engaging content that will help improve the visibility of your website is keyword research.
 Keyword research involves understanding how your target audience uses search, and which terms they type into a search bar to find businesses like yours.
 Whilst keyword research can be time-consuming, doing it right gives your content the best opportunity of ranking well in search engines.

 There are a variety of free tools available to help you recognise which words and phrases you need to use in your written content in order to feature in relevant results:

 - People also ask: When you use the Google search engine, a feature will pop up part way down the results page, named ‘people also ask’, this tool will give you ideas about related search terms to the one you first typed in Google.

 - Searches related to…: Another feature on Google will offer suggestions on topics related to your initial search query.
 Not all will likely be relevant, but it can give some useful recommendations.